 Dyna-Glo DGN576SNC-D Dual Zone Premium Charcoal Grill, X-Large

 I was skeptical about this grill at first.
 Dyna-Glo?
 Sounds a bit like those luminous lite sticks my kid’s love!
-But hold up there because this grill has some really interesting and pretty unique features.
+But hold up there because this heavy duty charcoal grill has some really interesting and pretty unique features.

 It’s set up with two chambers (“charcoal basket adjustment tray systems”) with steel cranks that allow you to raise and lower the charcoal heat source according to your needs.
 Ok, that’s a first for me!
 2 doors access the 2 charcoal chambers.
 Folks, this is 2-zone grilling at its very easiest!